 You are done when:

-- You pass an OCLT (ie overnight FC loss test shows a loss of 1.0 ppm or less);
+- AND you pass an OCLT (i.e. overnight FC loss test shows a loss of 1.0 ppm or less)

 When all three are true, you are done SLAMing and can allow the FC to drift down to normal levels.